EduardoArballo27/SeniorProject/README.md

 <b> What Does It Do? </b>

-This code is supposed to create a new account on a computer that is given Admin Access and is also given
+This code is supposed to create a new account under the name Henry with the password Pass_123 on a computer that is given Admin Access and is also given Remote Desktop Access, meaning it can control a computer from a different computer.
+This is also known as a backdoor access.
+The account is then hidden from the loggin page in order to keep owner of the device from knowing about it.

+# What Does This Mean For School Computers?

+Pretty much nothing, as explained above, the attack cannot be used on school computers.
+The code relies on the use of task manager and Command Prompt in order to run, both which are blocked from being used by students.

+# Can A DigiSpark Be Blocked In The First Place?

+It's hard to say.
+Since the DigiSpark disguises itself as